gft-mobile-pl/coroutines-gftx/README.md

 # Coroutines GFTX

-A set of tools, add-ons, and extension functions that enhance capabilities and streamline working with Kotlin Coroutines.
+A set of tools, add-ons, and extension functions that enhance capabilities and streamline working with Kotlin Coroutines.<br />
 This library is usually required by other GFT libraries.

 ## Content